IntellectualSites/documentation/plotsquared/worldedit-features.md

 To further extend this, PlotSquared comes with a WE processor you can enable:

-* Limits max blockstates and entities with editing (enable chunk-processor)
+* Limits max block states and entities with editing (enable chunk-processor)
 * Faster and async WorldEdit changes (enable experimental-fast-async-worldedit) (bypass this with `/plot toggle worldedit`)